-It is very easy for one to understand which one is an island and which one is a continent by observing the map or globe.
-The main difference between these two phenomena is indeed their sizes.
+It is very easy to understand which one is an island and which one is a continent by observing the map or globe.
+The main difference between these two phenomena is, indeed, their sizes.

 Island vs Continent

-The difference between Island and Continent is that the contrast of size amongst them.
+The difference between Islands and Continents is the contrast in size between them.
 Continents can cover enormous areas of land and have various nations, while an island is a small landmass enclosed by bodies of water.
 Apart from the apparent size difference, continents differ from islands as they have a variety of landforms and a variety of fauna and flora.
 Since the landmass is so big, many people from various cultures will coexist within their borders on the same continent.
-For every given time, an island can only hold a small number of individuals.
+At every given time, an island can only hold a small number of individuals.

-A continent is a huge landmass segregated from other continents by oceans.
+A continent is a vast landmass segregated from other continents by oceans.
 Only geographical borders separate these continents, limiting their landmasses to a specific region.

 Comparison Table